 - 6 SMARTEST things you can do before you go to sleep! – Do these things before you go to sleep.

 - Get Knowledgeable and Keep Learning! – In one study the characteristic that correlated the most with good memory in old age was the person’s level of education.
 Experts believe it is due to the fact that advanced education helps you get into the habit of being mentally active.
 The degree doesn’t matter, but life-long learning does.
+And with today’s technology, learning plenty of things has been made easier.
+If you need to advance your education or career in a particular field, for example in health, online degrees such as an online msn are being offered by reputable higher learning institutions.

 Exercising your brain by learning stimulates communication between brain cells.
 Just like exercising your body keeps your muscles efficient and flexible, so does exercising your brain.
 The more brain connections and “cognitive reserve” you have, the less likely you are to experience disruption in your mental processes.